 Selective Mutism: How to manage a transition to a new class

-Here are my top transition tips:
+Here are our top transition tips:

 1. Have a meeting with the SENCO, teacher etc about the transition.
 Ensure that everyone understands the importance of it being planned and handled carefully.